TeahouseFinance/TeaVaultV3Portfolio/docs/audit.md

 Calculating share price and deposit cost is performed before deposit, hence user will not over-approve in this process.

+##### Update

+We believe it's important for deposit function to mint the exact amount of shares indicated by the user, so the design of the function is that it returns the amounts of each asset token required to mint the amount of shares.
+So, the proper procedure is to use static call to simulate deposit function to calculate the amounts of each asset token required, approve each token for appropriate amounts, then actually call deposit function to deposit.

 #### TVV-04M: Improper Order of Performance Fee Evaluation

 The performance fee mechanism is designed to incentivize long-term performance.
 Therefore, the performance fees earned will not be unlocked immediately, but will be unlocked exponentially by time.
 If we re-order the statements here, some of the newly generated performance fees will be immediately unlocked which is unexpected.